electron-userland/electron-builder/README.md

 # electron-builder (WIP)

-The electron-builder project is used to create installer for the platforms Windows and MacOS.
+The electron-builder project is used to create installers for the platforms Windows and MacOS.
-It's build to work together with the [electron-packager](https://github.com/maxogden/electron-packager).
+It's built to work together with the [electron-packager](https://github.com/maxogden/electron-packager).

-If you are looking for a complete set up on how to use [electron-packager](https://github.com/maxogden/electron-packager) and [electron-builder](https://github.com/loopline-systems/electron-builder) check the "How we use it section below".
+If you are looking for a complete set up on how to use the [electron-packager](https://github.com/maxogden/electron-packager) and [electron-builder](https://github.com/loopline-systems/electron-builder) check the "How we use it section below".

-The project is currently only executed on MacOS machines.
-Any support or help on Windows support is welcome.
+The project has currently only been executed on MacOS machines.
+Any support or help for Windows is welcome.

 ## Install